-Italy is officially known as the Italian Republic.
+Italy, officially the Italian Republic, is a country in Southern Europe, located in the middle of the Mediterranean Sea.
+It has an area of 301,340 square km.
+Rome is its capital and largest city.
+Italian is its official language and Euro is its official currency.
+Its land bordering countries are Slovenia, Austria, Switzerland, and France.
 It is exotic, has great cuisine, thousands of museums, friendly and passionate people and more.
 Let’s learn more with these interesting facts about Italy that cover its history, culture, geography, people, food, weird laws, and some interesting things for kids.

 Historical facts about Italy

 1. Benito Mussolini may have been a Fascist, but he was responsible for promoting Italian soccer to the international stage.
 He tried to ban the English-sounding “goal” and have the locals call “meta”, but the attempted ban didn’t last long.

 2. We all know that Galileo Galilei was arrested nearly 400 years ago by the Roman Catholic Church for having proved the earth moves around the sun and not the other way round.
 The Church issued a formal apology in 1992.

 3. Old houses of the Alberobello region in Bari, Italy have “trulli” or conical roofs with grey stones and unique shaped chimney stacks at the top of the pinnacle to identify houses at a time when house numbers were not common.

 4. Venice is prone to acqua alta (or high water) in winters, due to high tides and sirocco in the lagoon.
 In 1974 a system of walkways were built along the city’s main pedestrian areas about 120 cm above sea level.